Vulnerable witness definition with case laws

 The Supreme Court ruled that a witness must not be coerced or pressured into providing false testimony.
 The trial would not be regarded as fair if it were conducted in this manner.
 This concept was developed primarily for the alleged perpetrator in a case.
 Consequently, the accused should be able to question any number of witnesses at a trial in order to ensure fairness.

 For witnesses, getting over barriers and providing testimony on a specific case is not always easy.
-Even when they make an effort to prevail, there are those who attempt to coerce and threaten them into closing the case, conceive the truth, etc.
+Even when they make an effort to prevail, there are those who attempt to coerce and threaten them into closing the case, conceiving the truth, etc.

 When it comes to providing the majority of the case’s evidence, vulnerable witnesses often play a significant role.
 However, the term does not just apply to child witnesses; it can also refer to adults with mental disabilities, for example.
 The majority of people are frequently confused, vulnerable witnesses.